Kyler Edwards: Metros de Santiago (2024)

 On May 24, 2024, Edwards signed with the Metros de Santiago of the Liga Nacional de Baloncesto.
 He averaged 11.8 points, 2.6 rebounds, and 2.8 assists in five games.

 Calgary Surge (2024)

 On July 9, 2024, Edwards signed with the Calgary Surge of the Canadian Elite Basketball League, but was released on July 28 to join JDA Dijon.

 JDA Dijon (2024)

 On July 9, 2024, Edwards signed with JDA Dijon of the LNB Élite, with whom he played eight games.

 Elitzur Netanya (2024–2025)

 On December 1, 2024, he signed with Elitzur Netanya of the Israeli Basketball Premier League.

-Hapoel Gilboa Galil (2025-present)
+Hapoel Gilboa Galil (2025–2026)

 On October 22, 2025, Edwards received a Hoops Agents Player of the Week Award for Round 2.
 He was the main contributor in his team's victory with 38 points, 6 rebounds, and 3 assists.
 On November 5, 2025, Edwards received a Hoops Agents Player of the Week Award for Round 4.
 He had the game-high 25 points, 4 rebounds and 2 assists in his team's victory.